-Historically, your flood risk Zone would have been the main decider as to whether you needed a Flood Risk Assessment (FRA) or not.
+Historically, your flood risk Zone would have been the main decider as to whether you need a Flood Risk Assessment (FRA) or not.
 So, it’s understandable to assume that this is still the case.

-However, legislation has changed in recent years, and although we previously had to assess the flood risk from all sources for sites in flood zone 1, we are now having to provide flood risk assessment reports for site that have been highlighted by the LPA as being at risk from other sources rather than Fluvial or Tidal.
+However, legislation has changed in recent years, and although we previously had to assess the flood risk from all sources for sites in flood zone 1, we are now having to provide flood risk assessment reports for sites that have been highlighted by the LPA as being at risk from other sources rather than Fluvial or Tidal.

-In this post, we uncover the reasons why the council are asking you for an FRA when your property or development is in a Flood Zone 1.
+In this post, we uncover the reasons why the council are asking you for an FRA when your property or development is in Flood Zone 1.

 Read on to find out more…

 If your site is of 1 hectare or more and you’re in a Flood Zone 1, then an FRA is mandatory.
 However, smaller sites in a Flood Zone 1 may require a Flood Risk Assessment, particularly if you’re in an area that’s been highlighted by the Environment Agency as having a critical drainage problem.

 Critical Drainage Areas (CDA) are specific areas in Flood Zone 1 that have been identified as having a drainage infrastructure that is “at risk of failure”.